 Activity relates to actions completed by your users, which correspond to events in Heap.
 Your definition of an ‘active’ user will depend on what user actions you use to determine ‘activity’.
 Is it simply logging in?
 Completing a certain flow?
 Clicking a specific button or viewing a specific page?

 In Heap, this is defined as your active usage event, which can be any user interaction with a feature, section of your app, or a page of your website.
-To run certain suggested reports, such as What is the actual makeup of my active user base? you’ll be prompted to define your active usage event.
+To run certain chart templates, such as What is the actual makeup of my active user base? you’ll be prompted to define your active usage event.

 When building a graph, you can select this event as the one you want to measure count unique for.
-In Heap, we may count activity as when a customer runs a report.
+In Heap, we may count activity as when a customer runs a chart.